MichaelELeonard/CryptoClustering/README.md

 <img src="Readme Pics/PCA Pic 7.png" width="400" height="50">

-To identify the best value for K for the PCA data, a list of integers one to ten and an empty list for the inertia values was initiated, a for-looping was used to cycle through the scaled PCA data, fit to the model to the scaled data, and store the inertia values.
-This data was then plotted into an elbow curve to identify the best value for K.  The ideal value for K was again identified as four.
+To identify the best value for K for the PCA data, a list of integers one to ten and an empty list for the inertia values was initiated, a for-loop was used to cycle through the scaled PCA data, fit to the model to the scaled data, and store the inertia values.
+This data was then plotted to an elbow curve to identify the best value for K.  The ideal value for K was again identified as four.

 <br>
 <img src="Readme Pics/PCA Pic 2.png" width="700" height="300">

-The crypto PCA cluster ticker names were added to the PCA data frame, and the results were used to produce a scatter plot of the PCA scatter plot below.
+The cluster results were added to the PCA data frame, and were used to produce a scatter plot below.

 <br>
 <img src="Readme Pics/PCA Pic 3.png" width="400" height="200">